 To get Key 1, you have to show the teacher’s—or the district’s—actions were grossly negligent; then, you may enter into the district’s box of liability and assert an action against the district.
 Next, if the teacher acted with actual malice, you get Key 2.
 However, in most situations, the district will then take Key 3, put you and the teacher back into the regular realm of tort liability (the blue circle), and close Door 3 behind you both, leaving you to bring an action against only the teacher.

 Ultimately, taking advantage of legal avenues will likely produce a better outcome than simply turning your cheek or meeting violence with violence.
-If you have any questions about liability stemming from the bullying of your child or need advice on how to approach this sensitive issue, please give us a call at (803) 790-2800.
+If you have any questions about liability stemming from the bullying of your child or need advice on how to approach this sensitive issue, please give us a call at (803) 790-2800 or use our live chat feature right on this page.
 We are happy to guide you through the legal process.